nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

                west build -p -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG="overlay_coap.conf"

-Once the sample is built and flashed, proceed to :ref:`nrf_cloud_multi_service_provisioning_onboarding` for instructions on how to onboard your device.
+Once the sample is built and flashed, proceed to :ref:`nrf_cloud_multi_service_standard_onboarding` for instructions on how to onboard your device.

 .. _nrf_cloud_multi_service_building_provisioning_service: